-If I were to go again, it would be in the spring (between April and June).
+If I were to go again, it would be between April and June.
 This way, I could save money on flights and accommodation, as well as avoid crowds and scorching weather.
 It is also the time when some of the most interesting events, including Medieval Mdina and Isle of MTV, take place.

 Where to stay in Malta